rust-lang/rust-wiki-backup/Seeing-LLVM-output-from-Rust.md

 # Long answer

-If the test you want to run is in ''test/run-pass/foobar.rs'', the invocation (as described on the [test suite page][The Rust test suite]) is
+If the test you want to run is in `test/run-pass/foobar.rs`, the invocation (as described on the [test suite page][The-Rust-test-suite]) is

 `make check TESTNAME=test/run-pass/foobar.rs`

-If you stick a ''VERBOSE=1'' in front of that, you'll see what's happening under the hood.
+If you stick a `VERBOSE=1` in front of that, you'll see what's happening under the hood.
 So, for instance:

 `VERBOSE=1 make check TESTNAME=test/run-pass/hello.rs`